Permafrost/TundraTN/README.md

 // implements tundra.tn.schema.derivative.filter:specification, or an inline conditional
 // statement (as supported by Tundra/tundra.condition:evaluate).
 Note that the input pipeline
-// for an inline conditional statement is the same as the input pipeline for a filter service. tundra.tn:derive(bizdoc, $service, $catch, $finally, $pipeline, $derivatives[], $part, $encoding);
+// for an inline conditional statement is the same as the input pipeline for a filter service.
+//
+// Each $derivatives rule can also specify a list of {key, value} pairs, specified in the
+// amendments[] IData array, which will be applied to the default bizdoc content part prior
+// to the new copy for the derivative being routed to Trading Networks.
+The keys in amendments[]
+// can be fully-qualified (for example, "a/b/c[0]"), and the values can include percent-delimited
+// variable substitution strings which will be substituted prior to being inserted in $document. tundra.tn:derive(bizdoc, $service, $catch, $finally, $pipeline, $derivatives[], $part, $encoding);

 // Logs a message to the Trading Networks activity log.